LukaPavicic/upvote/README.md

 UPVOTE is a Reddit clone.
 It is a place for all types of people who can join communities which they like.
 There they can share photos, videos, links etc.

 ## Main features
-- Token Authentication
-- Posting images, videos etc.
+- Posting text, links, images, videos etc.
 - Comments on posts
 - Rating a post
 - Save favorite posts to one place